oskar-j/data-science-interview-questions-and-answers/README.md

 * [CS231n Lecture 10 - Recurrent Neural Networks, Image Captioning, LSTM, Andrej Karpathy's lecture](https://www.youtube.com/watch?v=iX5V1WpxxkY)

 ## 32. What are examples of Bayesian methods used in data science?

+## 33. What is a taxicab geometry and Manhattan's distance?

+## 34. What is transfer learning?

+## 35. What is reinforcment learning?

+## 36. What is online machine learning?